-- relate the topic to the current syllabus/curriculum - update knowledge as changes occur continually - determine personal attitudes and values on the topic - nurture a global consciousness
+- relate the topic to the current syllabus/curriculum - update knowledge as changes occur continually nurture a global consciousness

-WE LIVE IN AN UNEQUAL WORLD OF 'HAVES' AND 'HAVE NOTS'
+WE LIVE IN AN UNEOUAL WORLD OF 'HAVES' AND 'HAVE NOTS'

 'Don't ask me what poverty is because you have met it outside my house.
 Look at the house and count the number of holes.
 Look at my utensils and the clothes that I am wearing.
 Look at everything and write down what you see.
 What you see is poverty.'